balusena/kubernetes-for-devops/10-Kubernetes StatefulSets/Kubernetes StatefulSets.md

 All secondary nodes are synchronized with the primary node after the initial clone.

-# Creating and Verifying Data Replication in MongoDB Replica Sets
+### 8.Creating and Verifying Data Replication in MongoDB Replica Sets

 **Step 1:** Create a Simple Database and Insert Data into the Primary Node